 At Xtend we live by the 7 Cooperative Principles.
 Our owners each have equal shares and thereby each owner has an equal voice, with one vote per owner.

 Within this site you will be able to gather all of the information you need to cast an informed vote.
 You will find a link to the candidates, our voting rules, and any other information you need to stay up to date with the Xtend Board of Directors Election process.
 You can even vote right here!

 Thank you for your partnership, we truly appreciate you, our owner!

-Per Xtend’s Board Handbook, this is the official notice that we are receiving nominations for the three (3) open Board of Directors’ seats until March 31, 2019.
+Per Xtend’s Board Handbook, this is the official notice that voting for the 2019 elections is officially closed as of June 14, 2019.

 The ballot will be sent to all owners during the week of May 1, 2019.
 During this week, all owners will receive an email from firstname.lastname@example.org with an electronic ballot.
 Visit the website and follow the instructions in your email.

 Please keep in mind that paper ballots will be available at the meeting in June.
 Owners who would like to wait to cast their vote may do so at the Stockowners meeting on Tuesday, June 18, 2019.

 For complete election rules, refer to the “Annual Election of Directors” section of the current Xtend Board Handbook.

 The annual election to fill seats on the Xtend Board of Directors is held during the Annual Stockowners meeting in June.
 To qualify to serve on the Xtend Board of Directors, a candidate must be a full-time paid CEO, or other Senior Executive approved by the CEO, of the entity which they represent which has Xtend ownership for at least one year as of the date of the election.

 There are three ways for owners to vote: